Conduct Codes and Policies

 Student Conduct Code.
 The recently updated Student Conduct Code governs all University of Montana students.
 The Code embodies and promotes honesty, integrity, accountability, rights, and responsibilities associated with constructive citizenship in our academic community.

 Student Athlete Conduct Code.
-Our new student-athlete conduct code went into effect on March 15, 2012.
+Our student-athlete conduct code went into effect March 15, 2012.
 In addition to being posted online, a copy of the code is disseminated to all student athletes at the beginning of each season.
 Teams review the material together.
 The new code creates an Athletic Conduct Team (ACT), which is charged with enforcing the policies within the code and imposing appropriate penalties.
 Coaches are no longer involved in imposing penalties but they, along with the Athletic Director, will help enforce those handed down by ACT.

 Police Sexual Assault Investigation Policy.
 The new Police Sexual Assault Investigation policy, adopted February 25, 2014, provides officers and investigators with guidelines for responding to reports of sexual assault or sexual intercourse without consent, assisting victims, and collaborating with local service and law enforcement agencies.